JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-and-jetpack-compose.md

 [//]: # (title: Compose Multiplatform and Jetpack Compose)

-[//]: # (description: This article explains the relationship between Compose Multiplatform and Jetpack Compose.
-You'll learn more about the two toolkits and how they align.)
+<web-summary>This article explains the relationship between Compose Multiplatform and Jetpack Compose.
+You'll learn more about the two toolkits and how they align.</web-summary>

 ![Compose Multiplatform created by JetBrains, Jetpack Compose created by Google](compose-multiplatform-and-jetpack-compose.png){width=730}